 Injecting medicines to reduce back pain and inflammation is helpful for some people.
 The injections usually consist of a steroid and a numbing medicine.

 However, it's important to keep in mind that not everyone gets the same relief.

 X-rays typically aren't useful or needed.
 But if your medical history and physical exam

 suggest a more serious condition (such as a tumor, infection, fracture, or

-severe nerve damage), or if your leg pain and other symptoms do not get better
+severe nerve damage), or if your leg pain and other symptoms don't get better

 tests, such as blood tests, may be done to rule out other conditions.

-imaging tests are not used as often as an MRI or a CT scan, but they may give
+tests aren't used as often as an MRI or a CT scan, but they may give